Anita Ward

 Anita Ward (born December 20, 1956) (sources differ) is an American singer and musician from Memphis, Tennessee.
-Beginning her professional music career in the late 1970s, Ward is best known for her 1979 million-selling chart-topper R&B/Disco hit "Ring My Bell" which was #1 on the United States Hot 100, R&B, Dance and United Kingdom charts.
+Beginning her professional music career in the late 1970s, Ward is best known for her 1979 million-selling chart-topper R&B/Disco hit "Ring My Bell": it was no. 1 on the United States Hot 100, R&B, and Dance charts, and in the United Kingdom.

+Biography

 Early life and education

 Ward was born in Memphis, Tennessee, United States.
 Ward obtained a degree in psychology from Rust College in Holly Springs, Mississippi.